LWUU/ML-NN_JS/README.md

 The activation chain: linear-> RELU -> linear-> RELU -> ....-> linear-> sigmoid

+The matrix library is in https://github.com/Lichao-Wu/ML-Matrix_JS/blob/master/README.md, feel free to have a look on it.

 You can use it by copying the entire function to the source code or create your own library by modifying it.

 As this is the first neural network library I wrote, although I have tested all the functionalities,  the bugs can still exist.
 Also, I expected there is a lot of room to be improved for the algorithm.
 In case you (lucky enough to) find any of the bugs or have any feedback positive or negative.
 I am really looking forward to knowing it, and will try my best to make this work better!